 Overall, Texas drivers are driving more on a year-to-year basis.
 Since 2013, Texas drivers drove 1.75 percent more miles, nearly 249 billion miles in 2014.
 Aside from serious injuries and fatalities, minor traffic accidents caused an estimated 237,941 car accident injuries.

-While we love when our state ranks high on some lists, traffic fatalities is not one of them.
+While we love when our state ranks high on some lists, traffic fatalities are not one of them.
 Unfortunately, Texas is number one when it comes to fatal traffic crashes, according to the National Highway Traffic Safety Administration’s 2013 statistics.
 That year, our state reported 3,382 fatal crashes, a slight decrease from 2012 with 3,408 but still higher than the next-highest state, California, with 3,000 fatalities in 2013.